Mellowxd098/Mask_Mellowxd/README.md

 Tg Bash
 -
+Currently Not maintained (need maintaner)
-This is a bot of telegram (public to test) based in [Telegram-Bot-Bash](https://github.com/topkecleon/telegram-bot-bash) You can test the bot in bash just cloning the repository.
+This is a bot of telegram (public to test) based in [Telegram-Bot-Bash](https://github.com/topkecleon/telegram-bot-bash) Yo u can test the bot in bash just cloning the repository.

 | Require  |